zotero-chinese/styles/tests/styles/107chinese-journal-of-cardiology/test.md

   <div class="csl-entry">[86]	Pearson J. Fat talk and its effects on state-based body image in women[EB].
 Sydney, NSW, Australia, 2018.</div>
   <div class="csl-entry">[87]	De Boer D, LaFavor T. The art and significance of successfully identifying resilient individuals A person-focused approach[M]//Perspectives on resilience: Conceptualization, measurement, and enhancement.
 Portland, OR, United States, 2018.</div>
   <div class="csl-entry">[88]	Harris L. Instructional leadership perceptions and practices of elementary school leaders[D].
 University of Virginia, 2014.</div>
   <div class="csl-entry">[89]	Hollander MM.
-Resistance to authority: Methodological innovations and new lessons from the Milgram experiment[D].
+Resistance to authority: Methodological innovations and new lessons from the Milgram experiment: 10289373[D].
 University of Wisconsin–Madison, 2017.</div>
   <div class="csl-entry">[90]	Hutcheson VH.
 Dealing with dual differences: Social coping strategies of gifted and lesbian, gay, bisexual, transgender, and queer adolescents[D].
 The College of William &#38; Mary, 2012.</div>
   <div class="csl-entry">[91]	Mirabito LA, Heck NC.
 Bringing LGBTQ youth theater into the spotlight[J].
 Psychology of Sexual Orientation and Gender Diversity, 2016, 3(4):499-500.
 DOI: <a href="https://doi.org/10.1037/sgd0000205">10.1037/sgd0000205</a>.</div>
   <div class="csl-entry">[92]	Brodsky E. The year we thought about love[M].
 2016.</div>